 4. Tulip gardens in Amsterdam

-If you prefer to stay in Amsterdam and visit a spring garden, you can take a walk around in the beautiful Botanical garden.
+If you prefer to stay in Amsterdam and visit a tulip garden in Amsterdam, you don’t need to search.
+In April and May there are tulip gardens in bloom all over Amsterdam.
+Recommended for a spring visit in Amsterdam is a visit to the the beautiful Botanical garden.
 The Botanical garden of Hortus Botanicus has around 4,000 types of plants, including rare tulips.
 The Amsterdam Hortus is one of the oldest in the world and has been in the Jewish Quarter, near the centre of the city, since 1638.
 There are plants from 6 different climates.

 5. Tulip garden at the Vondelpark